iron768/CustomEnchants/README.md

 ### Completed:
 ```
-All enchants implemented are 100% complete and working.
+All enchants currently implemented are 100% complete and working.

 Enchant types:
 Hold item,